grbugi/PassGen/README.md

 ## Featchers
 Main feachure is algorithm that never miss required chater's type (excluding case where number of charters less then number of required charter's types).

-🖥️ It is compleatly offline.
+🖥️ It is compleatly offline.<br>
 📜 It creates log file every time when you open the program.
-So you will never been missed your random password.
+So you will never been missed your random password.<br>
-🧮 It counts nuber of chars from manual inputed password.
+🧮 It counts nuber of chars from manual inputed password.<br>
-💾 It will save your preferences in configuration file and load it next time.
+💾 It will save your preferences in configuration file and load it next time.<br>
-✏️ You can easely edit random password and it will have been saved after edited password copying.
+✏️ You can easely edit random password and it will have been saved after edited password copying.<br>
 🖱️ If you copy password it will copy that whole (even if you miss first or last charter when you select it).

 ## Usage
 Enter number of characters.